 - when your self esteem takes a hit (17)

-- how to recover from a huge blow to ones self esteem (1)
+- how to deal with a spouse who loses her self esteem (1)